-To regard contemplation and action as complementary is therefore to adopt a point of view that is deeper and truer than the foregoing, since the opposition is reconciled and resolved, and the two terms to a certain extent balance one another.
-It would therefore seem to be a question of two equally necessary elements, which complete and support one another and constitute the twofold activity, inward and outward, of one and the same being, whether this be each man taken in himself or mankind viewed as a whole.
-This conception is certainly more harmonious and satisfying than the previous one; however, if one held to it exclusively, one would be tempted, in virtue of the correlation so established, to place contemplation and action on the same level, so that the only thing to do would be to strive to hold the balance between them as evenly as possible, without there ever being any question of the superiority of one over the other; but it is clear that this point of view is still inadequate, given that the question of superiority is and always has been raised, no matter in which way men may have tried to answer it.
+To regard contemplation and action as complementary is therefore to adopt a point of view which is already deeper and truer than the foregoing, since the opposition is reconciled and resolved and the two terms balance one another to a certain extent.
+It would seem, then, to be a question of two elements equally necessary, which complete and support one another and constitute the twofold activity, inner and outer, of one and the same being, whether this be each man taken in himself or mankind viewed as a whole.
+This conception is certainly more harmonious and satisfying than the former; however, if one held to it exclusively one would be tempted, in virtue of the correlation so established, to place contemplation and action on the same level, so that the only thing to do would be to strive to hold the balance between them as evenly as possible, without ever raising the question of any superiority of one over the other; but it is clear that this point of view is still inadequate from the fact that the question of superiority is actually raised and always has been raised, no matter in which way men may have tried to answer it.

-The important point in this connection is not however mere predominance in practice, which is after all a matter of temperament or of race, but what might be called the right to predominance; these two things are linked together only to a certain extent.
-Doubtless, recognition of superiority in one of the two tendencies will lead to its maximum development in preference to the other; but in practice it is nonetheless true that the particular capacity of each person has to be taken into account, and the places held by contemplation and action in the life of a man or a people will therefore always be to a great extent determined by his or their nature.
-It is obvious that the aptitude for contemplation is more widespread and more generally developed in the East, and probably nowhere more than in India, which can therefore be taken as representing most typically what we have called the Eastern mentality.
+The important point in this connection is not, however, mere predominance in practice, which is, after all, a matter of temperament or of race, but what might be called the right to predominance; these two things are bound up together only to a certain extent.
+Doubtless, recognition of superiority in one of the two tendencies will lead to its farthest possible development in preference to the other; but in practice it is none the less true that the particular capacity of each person has to be taken into account, and the places held by contemplation and action in the life of a man or a people will therefore always be to a great extent determined by his or their nature.
+It is quite clear that the aptitude for contemplation is more widely spread and more generally developed in the East; and there is probably no country in which this is so much the case as India, which can therefore be taken as representing most typically what we have called the Eastern mentality.
 On the other hand, it is beyond dispute that the aptitude for action, or rather the tendency resulting from this aptitude, is predominant among the peoples of the West, at least as far as the great majority of individuals is concerned.
-Even if this tendency were not exaggerated and perverted as it is at present, it would nevertheless continue to exist, so that in the West contemplation would always be bound to be the province of a much more restricted elite; it is for this reason that it is commonly said in India that, if the West returned to a normal state and had a regular social organization, there would be many Kshatriyas, but relatively few Brahmins.
-If however the intellectual elite were effectually constituted and its supremacy recognized, this would be enough to restore everything to order, for spiritual power is in no way based on numbers, whose law is that of matter; besides-and this is a point of great importance-in ancient times, and especially in the Middle Ages, the natural bent of Westerners for action did not prevent them from recognizing the superiority of contemplation, or in other words, of pure intelligence.
-Why is it otherwise in modern times?
-Is it because Westerners have come to lose their intellectuality by over-developing their capacity for action that they console themselves by inventing theories that set action above everything else, and even, as in the case of pragmatism, go so far as to deny that there exists anything of value beyond action; or is the contrary true, namely, that it is the acceptance of this point of view that has led to the intellectual atrophy we see today?
-In both instances-and if, as is probable, the truth lies between the two-the results are exactly the same; things have reached a point at which it is time to react; and this, be it said once more, is where the East can come to the help of the West (assuming the West is willing), not by thrusting upon it conceptions that are foreign to its mentality, as some persons seem to fear, but by helping it to recover the lost meaning of its own tradition.
+Even if this tendency were not exaggerated and perverted as it is at present, it would still remain, so that in the West contemplation would always be bound to be the province of a much smaller elect; it is for this reason that the saying goes in India that if the West returned to a normal state and had a regular social organization, there would undoubtedly be many Kshatriyas found there but, few Brahmans.1 however, the intellectual elect were effectually constituted and its supremacy recognized, this would be enough to restore everything to order, for spiritual power is in no way based on numbers, whose law is that of matter; and besides-a point of great importance in ancient times, and even more decidedly in the.
+Middle Ages, the natural bent of Westerners for action did not prevent them from recognizing the superiority